 The Inheritance

 Frederick William Lindrum (Fred I), born Frederick Vilhelm von Lindrum in Prussia (view the naturalization paper here), is believed to have settled in Adelaide in 1838 after arriving via England.
-He was a skilled billiardist.
-On 17 September 1865, the day his son (Fred II) was born, he defeated the visiting "world champion", John Roberts senior.
-In 1872, Fred I became a hotel-keeper, running the Clarence Hotel in Adelaide, which had a billiards room.
-A masterful wine-maker, he won numerous awards for colonial wines at the 1873 London International Exhibition.
+A skilled billiardist, he defeated the visiting world champion, John Roberts Sr., on 17 September 1865, the same day his son (Fred II) was born.
+In 1872, Fred I became the hotel-keeper of the Clarence Hotel in Adelaide, which featured a billiard room.
+A master wine-maker, he won multiple awards for colonial wines at the 1873 London International Exhibition.

-Frederick William Lindrum II (Fred senior) played billiards in his childhood, losing his father at 14.
-H. A. Albers, an outstanding billiards player residing in Adelaide, soon spotted Fred II's talent for billiards, and started to coach and support him.
-Albers installed a custom-designed table in Fred's bedroom specifically for spot-stroke training.
-It's fair to say that without Albers' guidance and generosity to Fred II, the Lindrum name would never have dominated the sport of billiards.
+Frederick William Lindrum II (Fred Senior) took up billiards in childhood, losing his father at 14.
+H. A. Albers, a top Adelaide player, recognised Fred’s talent and supported him through coaching and other means, even installing a custom table in Fred’s bedroom for spot-stroke training.
+Without Albers’ guidance and generosity, the Lindrum name might never have dominated billiards.

-In 1886, Fred II moved to Melbourne and won the native-born Australian championship against Harry Gray the next year.
+In 1886, Fred II moved to Melbourne and won the native-born Australian championship against Harry Gray the following year.

-Frederick William Lindrum III (Fred Junior) was born in 1888, 10 years older than Walter Lindrum, and was destined to succeed in billiards under his father's watchful eye.
-Fred senior's radical coaching methods included converting Fred junior to a right-handed player at an early age, which made coaching and learning more convenient, since both were left-handed.
-This reflects Fred senior's unwavering commitment to developing his son into a world billiards champion.
+Frederick William Lindrum III (Fred Junior), born in 1888, was 10 years older than Walter Lindrum and groomed to succeed in billiards under his father’s guidance.
+Fred Senior’s radical coaching methods included training Fred Junior to play right-handed from an early age, despite both being left-handed.
+This approach made coaching more effective, as it allowed Fred Senior to demonstrate techniques more easily, given their shared handedness.
+This demonstrated Fred Senior’s unwavering commitment to shaping his son into a world billiards champion.

-Fred Junior won tournaments in 1904 and 1905, and became the Western Australian champion in 1906.
-He won the Australian title in Sydney in 1908.
+Fred Junior won tournaments in 1904 and 1905, became the Western Australian champion in 1906, and claimed the Australian title in Sydney in 1908.

-His career peaked in 1911, when he made breaks of 830, 840, and 1239 in a match against English professional Tom Reece - the last being an Australian record.
+His career peaked in 1911 when he made breaks of 830, 840, and 1239 in a match against English professional Tom Reece, with the last setting an Australian record.

-Walter Lindrum was born on 29 August 1898 in the Western Australian mining town of Kalgoorlie.
-His eventual godfather Wallace Brownlow suggested that, due to Walter being the first Lindrum to be born in Western Australia, his initials would have to be "W.A."; thus, he was christened 'Walter Albert'.
-He was often referred to as Wally.
+Walter Lindrum was born on 29 August 1898 in Kalgoorlie, a mining town in Western Australia.
+His godfather, Wallace Brownlow, suggested that, as the first Lindrum born in the state, his initials should be 'W.A.', so he was christened 'Walter Albert' and often called Wally.

-He survived several accidents in his childhood.
-At age 3, he lost the tip of his right index finger, which led to his father teaching him to play billiards left-handed.
-He also defeated a bout of pneumonia after being given hours to live by a doctor and escaped a tree falling close to his bed during a storm.
+Walter survived several childhood accidents.
+At age 3, he lost the tip of his right index finger, prompting his father to teach him billiards left-handed.
+He also overcame pneumonia, despite doctors giving him hours to live, and narrowly escaped injury when a tree fell near his bed during a storm.

-Walter had a great passion for cricket in his early days, making many centuries while representing his school, and often spent his time playing the sport when away from the billiards table.
-Fred senior insisted he choose between billiards and cricket, reasoning that billiards required a sensitive touch; Walter's fingertips would often tingle from fielding cricket balls, potentially impeding his level of billiards play.
+In his early years, Walter had a great passion for cricket, making many centuries while representing his school.
+He often spent time playing cricket when not on the billiard table.
+However, Fred Senior insisted he choose between billiards and cricket, as fielding cricket balls could make his fingertips tingle, potentially affecting his delicate touch for billiards.

 1912-1916

-Young Walter Lindrum became a professional billiards player shortly after leaving school in 1912, playing his first professional match at the age of only 13 years old.
-In 1913–14, at age 15, Walter went on his first professional tour with Miss Ruby Roberts, the world's lady champion and niece of the Australian billiards champion Charles Memmott.
+Young Walter Lindrum turned professional shortly after leaving school in 1912, playing his first match at just 13.
+In 1913–14, at 15, he toured professionally with Miss Ruby Roberts, the world’s lady billiards champion and niece of Australian champion Charles Memmott.

-At 17, Lindrum won all three matches against the visiting young New Zealand champion, Clark McConachy, who just turned 21.
-He also recorded his first win in public over his brother Fred junior.
-After this, Walter never issued any challenges for the Australian Championship.
-Fred junior retained the title until Horace Lindrum (his nephew) won the challenge in 1934.
+Walter challenged his brother for the Australian Championship in 1915 and 1916 but was unsuccessful.
+At 17, in 1915, he won all three matches against young New Zealand champion Clark McConachy, who had just turned 21.
+He also recorded his first public win over Fred Junior.
+After this, Walter never again challenged for the Australian title.
+Fred Junior retained the championship until 1934, when his nephew, Horace Lindrum, claimed the title.

 1917-1921